flohorovicic/publication_scripts/CAGEO/README.md

 Disclaimer/ Copyright information
 ----
 The content is published under a Creative Commons - Attribution-Share-Alike license.
-For more information, see http://creativecommons.org/licenses/by-sa/2.5/au/
+For more information, see http://creativecommons.org/licenses/by-sa/2.5/au/ .
+Please cite the manuscript if you use the content in any further scientific work.

 Disclaimer: the code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.